 On Reaching for Yield and the Coexistence of Bubbles and Negative Bubbles

-We develop a model of financial intermediation characterized by an inside agency problem such that asset managers, when they have access to high enough liquidity, "reach for yield" by overinvesting in risky assets and concurrently underinvesting in safer or medium-risk assets.
-The managers follow a pecking order whereby their first preference is to invest in risky assets; their second preference is to hoard liquid assets so as to provide a buffer against runs; and their last preference is to invest in medium-risk assets.
-This reaching-for-yield behavior of managers is conducive to the formation of bubbles in the market for risky assets and concurrently "negative bubbles" in the market for medium-risk assets.
-We show that loose monetary policy by reducing the cost of liquidity shortfalls suffered by financial intermediaries induces further "reach for yield" and amplifies the magnitude of bubbles and negative bubbles.
+We develop a model of financial intermediation wherein bank managers "reach for yield" - by overinvesting in risky assets and underinvesting in safer assets - provided they do not face much cost from liquidity shortfalls.
+The managers follow a pecking order in which their first preference is to invest in risky assets; their second preference is to hoard liquid assets; and their last preference is to invest in safer assets.
+This behavior is conducive to the formation of bubbles and "negative" bubbles in the market for risky and safer assets, respectively.
+Monetary loosening, by reducing the cost of liquidity shortfalls, induces further reach for yield and amplifies the bubbles.

 The appendices for this paper are available at the following URL: http://ssrn.com/abstract=2619004.

-Keywords: Bubbles, monetary policy, moral hazard, negative bubbles, reaching for yield
+Keywords: Bubbles, monetary policy, moral hazard, negative bubbles, reaching for yield, risk-taking channel

 JEL Classification: D82, E32, E52, G21, G28